-Somali: 11 people wounded in Mogadishu Al-Shabaab attack | Africanews
+Somali: 5 people including deputy minister killed in Al-Shabaab attack | Africanews

 Somalia

-At least 11 people were wounded when gunmen set off explosions and stormed government ministries in Somalia’s capital on Saturday in an attack claimed by the Al-Shabaab Islamist group, police said.
+Somalia’s authorities secure the site of an attack after five people were killed including a deputy minister when al-Shabaab militants stormed government buildings in the capital, Mogadishu.

-However, local media report five people, including the country’s deputy labor minister, have been killed in the extremist attack on a government building in the capital.
+At least 11 people were also wounded when gunmen set off explosions and stormed the government ministries on Saturday in an attack claimed by the Al-Shabaab Islamist group, police said.

 “There can be others inside but we have so far collected eleven people wounded in the attack,” said Abdukadir Abdirahman Adan, director of the Aamin ambulance service in the capital Mogadishu.